cfpb/design-system/docs/components/notifications.md

           </div>
       </div>
     variation_description: >-
-      The error notification is for displaying when an operation has not run as expected and encountered an error.
+      The error notification displays when an operation has not run as expected and encounters an error.
+Use after validating on the server side to call out input errors preventing form submission.

+      * For screen reader accessibility, include anchor links to the fields that need correction.

+      * Place form-level alerts below the form title.

-      For field level notifications, the error minicon and message should always appear below the input field.
+      * For field level notifications, the error minicon and message should always appear below the input field.
     variation_name: Error notification
 usage: >-
   **Use cases**